 Supplemental inspections should also be performed in accordance with Appendix B of IMC 2515 for all findings whose significance has been determined to be greater-than-Green by the SDP, as practicable.
 A supplemental inspection of the licensee’s safety culture should be considered in accordance with the results of the required review as described previously in this IMC.
 Any exceptions to the supplemental inspection procedure requirements must be clearly articulated and justified in the supplemental inspection report.
 Only those supplemental inspections directly related to restart items need to be performed prior to plant restart.

 Inspection results should be documented in accordance with IMC 0611, “Power Reactor Inspection Reports,” to the extent practical.
-As an alternative to the four part write-up for Green inspection findings, the Panel may authorize the use of a simplified one paragraph write-up for Green findings.
+As an alternative to the four part write-up for Green inspection findings, the Panel Chair may authorize the use of a simplified one paragraph write-up for Green findings.
 Also, similar to the documentation requirements for Inspection Procedure (IP) 93812, “Special Inspections,” due to the increased interest in plants under the IMC 0350 process, areas where no findings are identified may be documented in greater detail than required by IMC 0611, particularly to the extent necessary to defend the basis for closing a restart item.

 The inspection plan should be reviewed and modified as necessary, on at least a quarterly basis, to ensure that the inspection schedule is optimized with the licensee’s corrective action schedule and that the restart items are adequately inspected by the NRC as necessary to support the restart decision.
 The inspection plan should also be reviewed to ensure it remains focused on issues associated with operational safety.
-Issues not related to plant restart should be noted and addressed via the appropriate inspection (e.g., ()).
+Issues not related to plant restart should be noted and addressed via the appropriate inspection (e.g., Comprehensive Engineering Team Inspection (CETI)).

 Performance Indicator Program.